MicrosoftDocs/microsoft-salescopilot-docs/articles/install-sales-app.md

 As an end user, you can install the Outlook add-in and Teams app from within Microsoft AppSource in Outlook or Teams respectively, as long as they aren't explicitly blocked by your administrator.

 When you install the Outlook add-in, it's considered user-deployed instead of admin-deployed and will not have full feature support.
 User-deployed add-ins don't support Sales app banner notifications that appear within the top of new or reply emails.
-Also, the Sales app app is not added automatically to meeting invites.
+Also, the Sales app is not added automatically to meeting invites.
 However, you can manually add Sales app to the meeting to get meeting summaries.

 Watch this video to learn more about Sales app: